The roadmap for Product/Market Fit… maybe

 - Enduring: Will they still be paying(-it-forward) a year from now?

-3. Customer Fit: Find customers first.
+3. Customer Fit: Find the ideal customers first.

+But you don’t want to do this work.
+You want to build the product because that’s the fun part.
 Potential customers are hard to find and they don’t want to talk to you.
 It’s going to be like that when you have a product too, so if you can’t do it now, you won’t be able to do it later.
 Building the product first won’t make it easier to find or talk to customers.
-Building the product first will, however, ensure that you haven’t actually built what people want, because you don’t know what people want.
+Building the product first will, however, ensure that you haven’t actually built what people want, because you never found out what people want.

 Once you get someone on the phone, how do you interview them in a way that maximizes learning and leads to a specific theory that you can execute on, from your unique winning advantage to pricing?